WHOIGit/Rshinypresentation/worksheet.md

 ## 10.1 Creating and accessing reactive variables

 One very important thing to remember about reactive variables (such as the `input` list) is that **they can only be used inside reactive contexts**.
 Any `render*` function is a reactive context, so you can always use `input$x` or any other reactive variable inside render functions.
 There are two other common reactive contexts that we'll get to in a minute: `reactive({})` and `observe({})`.
-To show you what this means, let's try accessing the price input value in the server function, without explicitly being inside a reactive context.
-Simply add `print(input$priceInput)` inside the `server` function, and you will get an error when running the app:
+To show you what this means, let's try accessing the length input value in the server function, without explicitly being inside a reactive context.
+Simply add `print(input$lengthInput)` inside the `server` function, and you will get an error when running the app:

 ~~~
 Operation not allowed without an active reactive context.
 (You tried to do something that can only be done from inside a reactive expression or observer.)